 “What most people don’t realize, either solo or in long-term relationships, is that sexual desire follows arousal,” Blair said, instead of the other way around.

 In other words, you don’t have to wait until you’re turned on to get off.

 - Change it up.
 Masturbating using one consistent method can train you into only being sexually responsive to that specific method, and thus limit your options.
 So if you usually head straight for the penis or the clitoris, try exploring other erogenous zones.
 Or shift positions—if you usually masturbate lying down, try standing up or on all fours.
 “I like to think of it as choosing between the high road and low road,” Blair said.
 “The low road is using the exact same stroke and coming quickly; the high road is focusing on your arousal and building pleasure and sensation over time, and less on the outcome.”

 - Try a new location.
-In the same way vacation sex always seems a little better, so too can getting off in a different locale, even if you don't leave home.
+In the same way vacation sex always seems a little better, so too can masturbating in a different locale, even if you don't leave home.
 To gain a new perspective, try the guest room if you have one, the backyard if you're daring, or, hell, lay across the kitchen counter (assuming you politely wipe things down afterward).

 - Find a teammate.
 If you have access to a sexual partner, try masturbating together.
 Blair recommends all her couples clients introduce mutual masturbation to their sex life.
 “You might not feel like swinging from the rafters on a weeknight,” she said, “but you might just want to masturbate together.”

 How you masturbate is up to you; the important thing is to not stop trying.